jd0x/docs/manual/pro-tier-cluster/create-pro-tier-cluster.rst

-Creating a production cluster
+Creating a pro-tier cluster
 =============================

-This section takes your over the process of creating a cluster on Hasura's Production tier.
+This section takes your over the process of creating a cluster on Hasura's Pro-tier.

 .. note::

-   Make sure you have an active billing account to create Production-tier clusters.
+   Make sure you have an active billing account to create Pro-tier clusters.
    See :doc:`here <./manage-billing>` to enable billing.